Victoria Carl

 Victoria Carl (born 31 July 1995) is a German cross-country skier.
 She has competed in the World Cup since the 2013 season.

 She represented Germany at the FIS Nordic World Ski Championships 2015 in Falun.

+Carl participated in the 2018 Olympics, but has not won any medals.
+At the 2022 Olympics in Beijing, she won a silver medal in the relay and became the Olympic champion in the team sprint (with Katharina Hennig).

+In 2025, Carl tested positive for clenbuterol and was provisionally suspended.
+As a result, she missed the 2026 Olympics and could not defend her title.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).